What is an Op Amp Voltage follower?

-Op-Amp Non-inverting amplifier
+Op Amp Non-inverting amplifier

 - The output impedance is very low, just a few ohms.

-If the input impedance is very high, it does not charge the circuit that is sending the signal, and if its output impedance is low, it can deliver a sufficient amount of current to the circuit receiving the signal.
+If the input impedance is very high, it does not load the circuit that is sending the signal, and if its output impedance is low, it can deliver a sufficient amount of current to the circuit receiving the signal.

 In other words, a buffer requests very little current from the circuit that gives the signal and greatly increases the capacity to deliver current to the circuit that receives the signal.